adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

 You'll notice the use of nested fieldsets.
 The nested fieldsets indicates which seat belongs to which class (first class or economy).
-The manner in which we've asked for information increased the complexity of choosing a seat.
-That is, we didn't ask users how they want to travel, and therefore we need to capture that here.
+The manner in which we've asked for information before now has increased the complexity here.
+That is, we didn't ask users how they want to travel, and therefore we need to capture information here.

-If, for example, we asked users how they wanted to travel beforehand, we could simplify the experience.
-The added friction upfront, significantly improves things later.
-In doing so, there is no need to present as many seats, and there is no need for the nested fieldset and the added confusion that may bring to screen reader users.
+If, for example, we asked users how they wanted to travel before hand, we could simplify the experience by showing less seats and not needing the extra level of grouping.
+Adding a little friction upfront is a worthwhile trade-off.

-To mitigate this extra, albeit tiny bit of friction we can use smart defaults (as discussed in chapter 2) by simply marking *economy* by default.
-After all, this is the most common choice for users.
+To mitigate this extra, albeit tiny, amount of friction we can use smart defaults (as discussed in chapter 2) by simply marking *economy* by default.
+After all, this is the most common choice.
 Here's how the simplified experience looks:

 ![Image](./images/image.png)